lgrahl/saltyrtc-meta/Task-RelayedData.md

 ## 'application' Message

-This message SHALL NOT be used in the WebSocket task.
+This message SHALL NOT be used in the Relayed Data task.

 ## User Defined Messages